Best Electron Boilerplates for Desktop Apps in 2026

 npm init electron-app@latest my-app --template=vite

-Choose if: You want the officially recommended toolchain and maximum flexibility.
+Choose if: You want the officially recommended toolchain, maximum flexibility in your framework choice, and first-party support for code signing.

 Electron Architecture Essentials